MicrosoftDocs/power-automate-docs/flow-docs/approvals-markdown-support.md

 # Use Markdown in Microsoft Flow approval requests

-This article teaches you how to use [Markdown](https://en.wikipedia.org/wiki/Markdown) syntax to add rich formatting and tables to your approval requests.
+This article teaches you how to use [Markdown](https://en.wikipedia.org/wiki/Markdown) syntax to add rich formatting to your approval requests.

 > [!IMPORTANT]
 > Approval request emails are *actionable messages*.
 If your [Microsoft Outlook client](https://docs.microsoft.com/outlook/actionable-messages/#outlook-version-requirements-for-actionable-messages) doesn't support actionable messages, it displays approval requests in HTML format.